 When moving from a house or apartment, water customers are asked to contact the Water Department by calling (517) 546-3500 to schedule a final water meter reading.

-You will need to call 9-1-1 for assistances.
+You will need to call 9-1-1 for assistance.

 We are committed to providing you safe, reliable, and healthy water.
 We are pleased to provide you with this information to keep you fully informed about your water.
 Please click HERE to view the current Annual Water Quality Report.
-For more information about your water, or the contents of this report, contact Terry Wilson, Deputy City Manager-DPS at (517) 546-7510.
+For more information about your water, or the contents of this report, please call the Water Treatment Plant at (517) 546-5309.

 Property owners are responsible for the portion of the sewer that services their private property, this is typically from their home to the sanitary sewer main.
 The City is responsible for the sanitary main that serves all public sewer leads within that area.

 We expect clear and clean drinking water when we turn on the tap.
 The groundwater that supplies public water supply wells comes from the rain and snow that falls to the ground.
 This water then seeps into the ground and moves toward public water supply wells.

 Like water, pollutants can also seep into the ground and threaten public water supply wells.
 Wellhead protec-tion planning is one way to ensure that our community has a long-term source of clean water.
 Wellhead protection is a pre-ventive program designed to protect public groundwater supply systems from contamination.